kachunkachunk/kachunkachunk.github.io/_posts/2023-07-27-introducing-frogheim-plus.md

 2. Make a copy of this directory in a location of your choosing.
 For example, on your desktop: `%UserProfile%\Desktop\Valheim`

-3. Grab the latest release of Valheim Plus from the current maintaner, here: https://github.com/Grantapher/ValheimPlus/releases/latest.
-You're looking for the `WindowsClient.zip` file under the Assets section.
+3. Grab the latest release of Valheim Plus from the current maintaner, here: [https://github.com/Grantapher/ValheimPlus/releases/latest](https://github.com/Grantapher/ValheimPlus/releases/latest).
+You're looking for the `WindowsClient.zip` file under the `Assets` section at the bottom.

-   > The original git repo for [Valheim Plus](https://github.com/valheimPlus/ValheimPlus) stopped being updated, so *Grantapher* has graciously taken over development, at least for the time being.
-Also, documentation is unfortunately pointing at a shady domain squatter, so avoid the valheim.plus domain.
+   > The original git repo for [Valheim Plus](https://github.com/valheimPlus/ValheimPlus) stopped being updated, so [https://github.com/Grantapher/ValheimPlus](Grantapher) has graciously taken over development, at least for the time being.
    {: .prompt-info }

 4. Extract the contents of the release over to your copied game directory.
 In this example, it's at `%UserProfile%\Desktop\Valheim`, and the result should look like this: